Remove Custom Post Type & Taxonomy Slug From URLs

 Pretty permalinks

-When you set up custom post types and taxonomies, you can customize their permalinks to some extent.
-While you do not have complete control over WordPress's inbuilt permalinks, you can rename the permalink base by altering the "rewrite" parameter.
+When you set up custom content types, you can customize their permalinks to some extent.
+While you do not have complete control over default permalinks, you can rename the permalink base by altering the "rewrite" parameter.

 So, how do their default permalinks look like?
 The rewrite slug is included in the permalinks of custom content types and taxonomies so that WordPress can correctly recognize them.